faressoft/terminalizer/README.md

 The default command that gets recorded for Linux is `bash -l`.
 You need to change the default command to `zsh`.

-* Generate a config file in the current directory
+* Generate a config file in the current directory:

 ```bash
 terminalizer config